What is your program model? What degree do you award?

 Answer:

-Classes are taught on the main campuses at Norfolk State University (NSU) and Old Dominion University (ODU) and occasionally at a satellite education center.
+Classes are taught on the main campuses at Norfolk State University (NSU) and Old Dominion University (ODU).

 What minimum GRE scores do you require?
 What about the subject test?